Back to blog

 Where MLOps Still Matters

-For example, a support copilot may use a classifier to detect ticket type, an embedding pipeline to index help content, a reranker to choose context, and an LLM to draft an answer.
-The classifier and embedding pipeline need machine learning development services discipline.
-The generated answer needs LLMOps controls for retrieval quality, prompt behavior, policy, and review.
+For example, a support copilot may classify ticket type, retrieve policy snippets, rank evidence, draft an answer, and update a CRM field.
+The classifier and embedding pipeline need MLOps controls.
+The generated answer and CRM action need LLMOps controls for prompt behavior, retrieved context, policy, permission, evaluation, and review.

 Build A Release Playbook Instead Of A Prompt Checklist

 A prompt checklist is too narrow.
 A release playbook should cover the full behavior chain from input to output.
-Treat every meaningful change as a release candidate, even when no model is retrained.
+Treat every meaningful behavior change as a release candidate, even when no model is retrained.

 1. Scope the change: prompt, model route, retrieval source, tool permission, policy, eval set, or UI behavior.